Bartloc/daily-coding-problem-python/README.md

 Given an array and a permutation, apply the permutation to the array.
 For example, given the array ["a", "b", "c"] and the permutation [2, 1, 0], return ["c", "b", "a"].

+#### Problem 211
+This problem was asked by Microsoft.

+Given a string and a pattern, find the starting indices of all occurrences of the pattern in the string.
+For example, given the string "abracadabra" and the pattern "abr", you should return [0, 7].

 #### Problem 212
 This problem was asked by Dropbox.

 Spreadsheets often use this alphabetical encoding for its columns: "A", "B", "C", ..., "AA", "AB", ..., "ZZ", "AAA", "AAB", ....

 Given a column number, return its alphabetical column id.
 For example, given 1, return "A".
 Given 27, return "AA".

 #### Problem 213